 How do you throw an official Burns Night Supper?

-Below I’ve gathered together thirty eight of the finest Scots-inspired recipes for your Burns Night Supper, featuring traditional dishes as well as vegetarian variations.
+I’ve gathered together thirty-eight of the finest Scots-inspired recipes to inspire you for your Burns Night Supper.
+These recipes feature traditional dishes from Scottish food bloggers such as Claire over at Foodie Quine, Jacqueline at Tinned Tomatoes and Janice at Farmersgirl Kitchen as well as vegetarian variations.
 There are also a few rather unusual recipes for haggis too!

 Cock-a-Leekie Soup by Recipes from a Pantry

 Scottish Tattie, Neep & Carrot Soup by Tinned Tomatoes (Vegan)